valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 Number of hours: 	744
 Storage: 			N/A

-This will result in a stable price of € 941.
+This will result in a stable price of € 941 per month.

 ###Cost of Push Scenario###